 Should any member of the workgroup find themselves in a situation of imminent danger, the site supervisor shall be notified immediately.
 All works will be immediately suspended and all staff will move directly to a place of safety or the designated assembly point.
-The supervisor (or designated assistant) shall contact the emergency services and at the earliest opportunity notify the SYSTRA on-call manager.
+The supervisor (or designated assistant) shall contact the emergency services and at the earliest opportunity notify the SYSTRA Out of Hours/PM manager.